MoreOutput/RockMUD/README.md

 Item templates extend objects into certain items based on their itemType property

 **/behaviors**
-AI scripts (.js).
-RockMUD will come with three AI behaviors: Mayor.js, Aggie.js, Wander.js, Beggar.js
+AI scripts.
+RockMUD will come with four AI behaviors: Mayor.js, Aggie.js, Wanderer.js, Beggar.js

 **/tools**
 Eventual location of building and admin tools. /forge.html is a planned tool for real-time area creation.